 The Empowered to Work program provides pre-employment support and assistance to refugees and people seeking asylum.

-Volunteers work one-to-one with participants to overcome challenges such as limited English language skills, applying for work in Australia and accessing education and training opportunities.
+Volunteers work one-to-one with participants or deliver workshops to overcome challenges such as limited English language skills, applying for work in Australia and accessing education and training opportunities.

 Empowered to Work was developed in response to policy changes that granted work rights to people who were previously ineligible to work.